adfarquhar/sprint-week/blueprint.md

     *   Add Firebase configuration to `main.js`. **(Done)**
     *   Secure Firestore with appropriate rules for the `excuses` collection. **(Requires user action)**

+5.  **Sister Support Session Scheduler (`index.html`, `style.css`, `main.js`):**
+    *   Add a new section to `index.html` to house the scheduler.
+    *   Add styling to `style.css` for the scheduler, including states for available, claimed, and the user's own claimed slots.
+    *   In `main.js`:
+        *   Dynamically generate time slots for the day (e.g., 9:00 AM to 5:00 PM).
+        *   Create a new Firestore collection `sessions` to store the schedule.
+        *   Implement logic to load the session schedule from Firestore.
+        *   Add event listeners to the time slots to allow users to claim them.
+        *   When a user claims a slot, update the corresponding document in the `sessions` collection.
+        *   Ensure the schedule updates in real-time using Firestore snapshots.
+    *   Update Firestore rules to allow authenticated users to read and write to the `sessions` collection.

 ## Current Status

-*   The Excuse Tracker has been added and is fully functional.
-*   The `blueprint.md` file has been updated to reflect the new feature.
+*   The `blueprint.md` file has been updated to include the new "Sister Support Session Scheduler" feature.